-We all love a stylish pair of Oxfords, but every now and again, the occasion calls for something a little more casual.
+We all love a stylish pair of Oxfords, but sometimes the occasion calls for something a little less formal every now and again.
+Of course, I'm talking about footwear that has a more casual shoe style.

 Note the word casual – not sloppy.
 Those worn-out, dirty old tennis shoes aren't going to cut it!